 If the oil level is low enough, your oil pump will suck in a bit of air when you turn.
 You may hear it as a lifter clatter.
 Due to A/C and radio on, most people don’t realize the sound.
 Additionally, if your oil pump sucks enough air, it will foam the oil and won’t lubricate very well.

 Finally, you can see the oil light flickering toward you.
 Most people can’t catch the oil pressure needle dipping.
 But sooner or later, your engine won’t quit making that noise.
-So, you should add enough oil if your dipstick is dry to get the best performance.
+Therefore, you should add sufficient oil to ensure your engine runs smoothly and maintains proper oil pressure.

 FAQs